lagdo/facades/README.md

     MyFacade::myMethod1(); // Doesn't call the service container
 ```

+### Container setup

 The `Lagdo\Facades\ContainerWrapper` class gives access to the underlying container.

-It needs to be provided with a `PSR-11` container.
+It needs to be provided with a `PSR-11` container, which will be done by the framework specific packages, but can also be done by the developer in case a package is not available.

 ```php
 use Lagdo\Facades\ContainerWrapper;

 ContainerWrapper::setContainer($container);
 ```

-Unlike the previous, this class is meant for use in the framework related packages, and not in the user applications.
-Unless the framework in use provides a way to get an instance of `PSR-11` container interface that can be passed to the above call in its bootstrap process.

 Contribute
 ----------